sradc/sradc.github.io/_posts/2023-10-29-python-corrset-optimization.md

 Modification 2: Result array instead of list

 Rather than appending to a list, we initialise an array, and put the results in it.
-The impact on the time, before including Numba is shown below.
+The impact of this change on the time, (before adding Numba), is shown below.

 ```
 Avg time per iteration:  42 μs